dmcgarr/CS4459---Project/README.md

-# CS4459---Project
-To start the server: enter 2 arguments: python server.py portNumber roomName
-   - portNumber: a random 4 digit number to bind the server to
-   - roomName: a name for the client sessions to identify the server as

-To start the client: enter 1 argument: python client.py firstName
-    - firstName: the name for the user

-To switch rooms, just type "switch"
+# CS4459 - Final Project
+##A Distributed Application: Multi-User Chat System
+### Created by: Daniel McGarr and Alex Mihas

+Please install tkinter package before running.
+Install by typing ```pip3 install tk```

+To start a server, run ```python3 server.py``` in the terminal.
+It will prompt for a integer port number and a name for the server.

+To start a client, run ```python client.py``` in the terminal.
+I will prompt the user for their name.
+To start exchanging messsages select a server from the drop down list.
+If the user wishes to switch to a different active server it will be selected by the same method.